 When you insert a shape within a PowerPoint slide, you can manipulate it in many ways.
 First, you can resize and rotate it.
-However, rotate just lets you turn the shape in another direction without mirroring it.
-If you want to mirror your shape in another direction, you need to use PowerPoint's flip options that create a reverse or mirror image of any selected shape:
+However, rotation just lets you turn the shape in another direction without mirroring it.
+If you want to mirror your shape in another direction, you need to use PowerPoint's flip options that create a reverse or mirror image of any selected shape.

 - Select the shape.
-You know your shape is selected when blueish white handles, and a green rotation handle appear on the shape (see Figure 1).
-In some shapes, you may see one or more yellow diamond handles too -- but if your shape shows no such yellow handles do not worry.
+You know your shape is selected when blueish-white handles, and a green rotation handle appear on the shape, as shown in Figure 1, below.
+In some shapes, you may see one or more yellow diamond handles too.
+However, if your shape shows no such yellow handles, do not worry.

 Figure 1: Selected shapes show handles